palacios22c/gui_python/README.md

 <li>orders.py: A basic panel to write down orders.
 (Using wxPython module)</li>
 <li>options.py: A basic panel to check price of foods and drinks.
 (Using PyQt4 module)</li>
 <li>options2.py: Same panel as options.py but using PyQT5.
 (Using PyQt5 module)</li>
+<li>prices.py: A panel to show prices for three items and calculate a total price.
+(Using pyFLTK library)</li>
 </ul>

 <h1>gui_python</h1>